-The objectives of the Transfer Policy include the following:
+The objectives of the Transfer Policy include:

-- A. To address emergency situations. - B. To fully utilize available housing resources while avoiding overcrowding by insuring that each family occupies the appropriate size unit (see 24 CFR 983.260). - C. To facilitate relocation when required for modernization or other management purposes.

-- D. To facilitate relocation of families with inadequate housing accommodations. - E. To provide an incentive for families to assist in meeting the Harrisonburg Redevelopment and Housing Authority's deconcentration goal. - F. To eliminate vacancy loss and other expense due to unnecessary transfers.
+- Addressing emergency situations. - Utilizing available housing resources while avoiding overcrowding by ensuring that each family occupies the appropriate size unit (see 24 CFR 983.260). - Facilitating relocation when required for modernization or other management purposes. - Facilitating relocation of families with inadequate housing accommodations. - Providing an incentive for families to assist in meeting the Harrisonburg Redevelopment and Housing Authority's (HRHA)'s deconcentration goal. - Eliminating vacancy loss and other expenses due to unnecessary transfers.

-14.2 CATEGORIES OF TRANSFERS
+15.2 Categories of Transfers

-Category 1: Emergency transfers.
-These transfers are necessary when conditions pose an immediate threat to the life, health, or safety of a family or one of its members.
-Such situations may involve defects of the unit or the building in which it is located, the health condition of a family member, a hate crime, the safety of witnesses to a crime, or a law enforcement matter particular to the neighborhood.

-Category 2: Immediate administrative transfers.
-These transfers are necessary in order to permit family needing accessible features to move to a unit with such a feature or to enable modernization work to proceed.

-Category 3: Regular administrative transfers.
-These transfers are made to offer incentives to families willing to help meet certain Harrisonburg Redevelopment and Housing Authority occupancy goals, to correct occupancy standards where the unit size is inappropriate for the size and composition of the family, to allow for non-emergency but medically advisable transfers, and other transfers approved by the Harrisonburg Redevelopment and Housing Authority when a transfer is the only or best way of solving a serious problem.

-Category 4: If the PHA determines the family does not meet the appropriate unit size, the family or individual must transfer to the appropriate unit size or be given a voucher (the transfer should be completed within 90 days).
+- Emergency transfers.
+These are necessary when conditions pose a threat to the life, health, or safety of a family or one of its members.
+Such situations may involve defects of the unit or the building in which the defect is located, the health condition of a family member, a hate crime, the safety of a witness/witnesses to a crime, or a law enforcement matter particular to the neighborhood. - Immediate administrative transfers.
+These are necessary in order to permit family in need of accessible features to move to a unit with such a feature or to enable modernization work to proceed. - Regular administrative transfers.
+These are made to offer incentives to families which wish to meet certain HRHA occupancy goals, to correct occupancy standards where the unit size is inappropriate for the size and composition of the family, to allow for non-emergency but medically advisable transfers, and other transfers approved by the HRHA when a transfer is the only or best way of solving a serious problem. - If the PHA determines the family does not meet the appropriate unit size, the family or individual must transfer to the appropriate unit size or be given a voucher (the transfer should be completed within 90 days).
 If the tenant refuses to transfer or move out the lease will be terminated and management will seek possession of the unit.

-14.3 DOCUMENTATION
+15.3 Documentation

-When the transfer is at the request of the family, the family may be required to provide the third party verification of the need for the transfer.
+When the transfer is at the family's request, they may be required to provide the third party verification of the need for the transfer.